Dr. Marcoux-Boriack, DVM

 Hi, my name is Jacqueline Marcoux-Boriack.
 I grew up overseas in England and Singapore.
 In Singapore, at the age of 12, I started volunteering as kennel help and a tech assistant during the summers.
 We moved to the US when I was 14 years old.
 I attended High School of the Performing and Visual Arts with a major in dance.
 In 1988, I went to Ecuador for a summer to vaccinate dogs against Rabies with a group called Amigos de las Americas.
 I had, at this point, made up my mind that I wanted to work with animals in some regard.
 I considered going into endangered species research or veterinary medicine, however, I was yet to decide.
 I attended the University of Texas at Austin and received my Bachelor of Science in Zoology with pre-vet requisites.
 It was during this time I committed my life to Christ.

 I then attended Texas A&M College of Veterinary Medicine and graduated in 1996.
 I met my future husband that same year.
 We were married four and a half years later.
 We have two children, a daughter and a son.
-We have a little Corgi-Chihuahua mix named Oliver and a giant mixed-breed, Nova.
+We have a little Terrier mix named Imani (AKA Jumanji).
 We also have Hazel, our chubby spoiled little bottle-fed Kitten, and Storm our delightful deaf clinic kitty.

 I have been a veterinarian for over 29 years now.
 Over these years, I have been honored to serve and to learn from each of my precious patients.
 I am so profoundly grateful to have the opportunity to be a part of so many families’ lives and to be entrusted to care for their beloved furry family members.
 For fun, I love to spend time with my family, study The Word, read, travel, snorkel, sail, horseback ride, and go to the theater.